 Early this morning I visited Angkor Wat’s Banteay Samré and Ta Prohm temples.
 Something I had been looking forward to for some time!

-Banteay Samré – Named after the Samré, an ancient people of Indochina, this temple is to the east of the other Angkor temples but has excellent preserved stone carvings exhibiting fine Khmer art.
+Banteay Samré – Named after the Samré, an ancient people of Indochina, this temple is east of the other Angkor temples but has excellent preserved stone carvings exhibiting fine Khmer art.
 The trip to Banteay Samré is an excursion through villages and rice paddies.
 Flood waters covered the entire area not long ago but the land quickly dried out.
 The temple’s construction consists of pink sandstone.
 Built in the early 12th century under Suryavarman II and Yasovarman II, Banteay Samré is a Hindu temple built in Angkor Wat style.